Government Film and Television Institute

-The Government Film & Television Institute, Bangalore (formerly a part of S.J.Polytechnic) is believed as the first government institute in India to start technical courses related to films.
+The Government Film & Television Institute, Bangalore (formerly a part of S.J.Polytechnic) is believed to be the first government institute in India to offer technical courses related to films.
 It is one of the few government film institutes in India.
 The institute is located at Hesaraghatta, Bengaluru in Karnataka.
-It comes under the Directorate of Technical Education, Government of Karnataka.
+It is under the Directorate of Technical Education, Government of Karnataka.

 The institute offers three-year diploma courses in Cinematography and Sound Recording and Engineering.
 The diploma certificates are awarded by the Department of Technical Education, Government of Karnataka.

 History

 M. Visvesvaraya founded the Sri Jayachamarajendra Occupational Institute in August 1945 in Bengaluru, named after the Maharaja of Mysore.
 It aimed to provide trained technicians to the industries that were then developing rapidly.
 It offered training in engineering and crafts subjects including ceramics, instrument technology, boilers and engines, welding and metalwork, cinematography, sound and radio engineering.
 It was the first educational institution of its kind in India.

 In September 1996 the courses in cinematography and sound & television were transferred to the newly opened Government Film & Television Institute in Hesaraghatta under the World Bank Assisted Project for Technician Development in India.